 ◊ It doesn’t have the elastics that go over the legs to stop the back from flying up in the wind.
 It is a helpful feature, but my dogs don’t like it!

 Most coats don’t cover a dog’s stomach, so they end up with soaking wet fur.
 I bought a lined raincoat with an extra panel that does cover it, and it’s amazing.
-The picture above is of Red wearing that raincoat over a sweater.
-I bought it ages ago on Amazon and it’s not there now, but they do have a lot of coats that offer more coverage.
+I bought it ages ago on Amazon or check other sources online.

 Doggie pants and onesies/pajamas, are great for providing warmth to areas coats and sweaters don’t.